LattePandaTeam/Docs/content/sigma_edition/Display_Connection.md

 ## HDMI

-!!!
-Note
+!!! note
     The LattePanda Sigma supports HDMI 2.1, therefore, if you are using a display that supports 4K 60Hz HDR, it is recommended to use an HDMI 2.0b or 2.1 cable.

 ### What You Will Need